XraySpectroscopy/XAS-Data-Interchange/specification/dictionary.md

      * _Format_: free-format string

 * **Namespace:** `Sample` -- **Tag:** `id`
      * _Description_: A number or string uniquely identifying the measured sample.
-This is intended for interoperation with a database or with laboratory management software.
+This is intended for interoperation with a database or laboratory management software.
+It could be, for example, a bar code number.
      * _Units_: none
      * _Format_: free-format string